eunicode/new-component/README.md

 - `functional` for a stateless functional component (default).
 - `class` for a traditional Component class,
 - `pure-class` for a PureComponent class,
+- `const` for a stateless functional component `const` declaration statement

 Legacy `createClass` components are not supported.